tcassou/expectise/README.md

 ### Set Up
 Methods can be marked as mocked in 2 different ways, that are described below.

-1. Method 1: using the `mock_if` decorator, along with the name and value of the environment variable you use to identify your test environment.
+1. Using the `mock_if` decorator, along with the name and value of the environment variable you use to identify your test environment.
-This environment variable, say `ENV` will be checked at interpretation time: if its value matches the input, say `ENV=test`, the mocking logic will be implemented; if not, nothing in your code will be modified, and performance will stay the same since nothing will happen passed interpretation.
+This environment variable, say `ENV`, will be checked at interpretation time: if its value matches the input, say `ENV=test`, the mocking logic will be implemented; if not, nothing in your code will be modified, and performance will stay the same since nothing will happen passed interpretation.

 Example of decoration:
 ```python